joantolos/kata-spring-db/README.md

 # kata-spring-db

 A simple seed TDD ready with Java, Spring and JPA.
+Used as case study explained on: http://www.joantolos.com/blog/java_spring_hibernate_postgres/

 ## Starting the app on localhost